godeva/SpotifyAPISongQuiz/README.md

 By default Heroku assigns your application a random name.
 To change it, follow [this guide](https://devcenter.heroku.com/articles/renaming-apps).

-All team member should deploy the project on heroku individually.
+Only one team member needs to deploy the project on heroku.

 The name scheme should be `fp-yourGitHubUsername`.